tmflower/critterclub/README.md

 [🐞 🐸 🐷 Critter Club 🦉 🦊 🐙](https://critterclub.surge.sh)

+To demo the site without setting up an account, you may use the demo account:
+- username: SadieCat
+- password: meow!345

 ## Backend repo

 All backend code has been moved into its own repo located at: